-The two main problems found in the Achilles tendon are:
+The two main problems are:

 - Achilles tendon tear or rupture.
 An Achilles tendon also can partially tear or completely tear (rupture).
 A partial tear may cause mild or no symptoms.
 But a complete rupture causes pain and sudden loss of strength and movement.

 Problems with the Achilles tendon may seem to happen suddenly.
 But usually they are the result of many tiny tears in the tendon that have happened over time.